A lot of financial institutions offer free checking. A smaller number have dropped overdraft fees. But few — if any — have stopped charging both.

 So though Amplify’s data set is rich, it has far fewer variables than a bigger institution would have.
 And while bigger banks can afford to crunch bigger data sets, analysis won’t necessarily offer great insight.

-On top of that, some credit union experts say the fee income per asset ratio in credit unions with a low-income designation are a financial necessity to the organization.
-“These fees are what allow those credit unions to serve their members,” states a creditunion.com article.
+But even some credit unions would struggle to follow Amplify’s example.
+Some say the fee income per asset ratio in credit unions with a low-income designation are a financial necessity.
+“These fees are what allow those credit unions to serve their members,” says a creditunion.com article.
 “In many cases, these fees are a cheaper or more palatable option than higher loan rates or restrictive services/underwriting practices.”

 A ‘To-Don’t’ List for the Entire Industry

-So any bank or credit union could do the math that Amplify did, but they may not be able to recoup losses the same way Amplify does, as outcomes are correlated to the organization’s customer base, which can differ substantially among financial service firms.
+So any bank or credit union could do the math that Amplify did, but they may not be able to recoup losses the same way Amplify does, because outcomes are correlated to the organization’s customer base, which can differ substantially from one institution to the next.

-“But they should do it anyway,” Garrison states.
+“But they should do it anyway,” Garrison says.

 “As this idea builds throughout the industry, the tide will turn pretty quickly.
 Now is not the time for half measures.”